 By applying the techniques for inner change that I learned in the course, such as self-observation and retrospection, I was able to delve deeper into the subconscious layers of the psychological states that were existing inside me.
 For example, I struggled with fear and previously thought there was nothing I could do about it.
 But the course encouraged us to use the practice of self-observation in all aspects of life, and I began to see and understand it.

 I used this technique as much as I could remember to and eventually saw how certain thought patterns and lingering feelings throughout the day were connected to a stronger component of fear that I struggled with.
-I was therefore able to become more mindful of this state throughout the day and use awareness and self-observation to be much more detached from the grips of fear in my life.
+I was therefore able to become more mindful of this state throughout the day and use awareness of the present moment and self-observation to be much more detached from the grips of fear in my life.
 This greater perception and watchfulness eventually enabled a gradual separation from this fear and I began to feel much freer.

 This practical ability to take action on an internal emotional obstacle such as fear began to significantly improve the way I lived my life.
 I was able to address and fix internal problems, and to find answers to difficulties that caused psychological reactions of pain, hurt and suffering.
 In short, I was better prepared to deal with life, and to understand myself in the process as a result of the course information.